Use the filter to show walks of a certain type such as woods, reservoirs, hills, long distance, country parks, canals and rivers.

 After strolling round the grounds you can climb to West Wycombe Hill for wonderful views over the Chilterns countryside.
 At the top of the hill you will find the 18th century Mausoleum.
 It is also a great spot to look out for the Red Kite.

 After descending the hill you can then continue your walk through miles of surrounding woodland and head towards nearby Bradenham.

 The village of West Wycombe also has many interesting features such as the Grade I listed church and the popular Hellfire Caves.
 This extraordinary network of man-made chalk and flint caverns is well worth a visit.

 If you'd like to extend your walk then you can head to the nearby Hughenden Park with its gardens, parkland, woodland and and riverside paths.
 Our longer circular walk from nearby High Wycombe takes in Hughenden, Naphill Common and Downley Common.
 View Full Details>>

-|Willen Lake is Milton Keynes' most popular park with a super waterside cycling and walking path to enjoy.
-There's also pedalos, mini-golf and a cafe.|
+|Willen Lake is Milton Keynes most popular park with a super waterside cycling and walking path to enjoy.
+The easy circular trail runs for a distance of about 2.6 miles around the perimeter of the lake.
+There's also pedalos, mini-golf and a cafe at the site.

 If you would like to continue your outing you could pick up the nearby Grand Union Canal Walk or the Hanslope Circular Ride.
 Just to the north west you will find Linford Lakes-a lovely nature reserve in Milton Keynes with a number of pretty lakes and ponds.

 If you head a couple of miles south along the Grand Union Canal you'll some come to Caldecotte Lake where you can enjoy more waterside walking and cycling.
 View Full Details>>